OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 - Checking that the token was issued by the intended authority
 - Checking that the token is targeted to the Web API

-Keep in mind the following guidelines when validating the token:
+Keep in mind the following guidelines when validating the token.

 - Valid SSO tokens will be issued by the Azure authority, `https://login.microsoftonline.com`.
 The `iss` claim in the token should start with this value.
 - The token's `aud` parameter will be set to the application ID of the add-in's registration.